When you need a big, bold specimen plant, look no further than hydrangea.

-Cut back liberally to 1 to 2 feet to encourage new growth and flower production.
+Cut back liberally to one to two feet to encourage new growth and flower production.
 This also produces a full, strong plant that will stay upright under the weight of their profuse summer blooms.

 Prune for Flowers on Both Old and New Wood